tarneaux/swec-old/README.md

 It can check HTTP(S) endpoints in two ways:
 - by checking the HTTP status code
-- by checking the response body for a string
+- by checking the response DOM for a string

 ## Usage